News and Events

 Testing of air-to-air heat exchangers

-In the laboratory, measurements are made of heat recovery devices for the European
+In the laboratory, measurements are carried out on heat recovery systems for the European certification

-Eurovent certification and the American Air-Conditioning, Heating and Refrigeration Institute AHRI.
+Eurovent and the US Association for Air Conditioning, Heating and Refrigeration AHRI.

-Recuperative and regenerative heat exchangers (such as rotary heat exchangers and plate heat exchangers) between 40 and 7,000 m³
+Recuperative and regenerative heat exchangers such as rotary heat exchangers and plate heat exchangers

 run-around coil systems and heat pipes